Acupuncture: A Pointed Discussion on Its Benefits and Risks for Seniors

 How do I choose a good acupuncturist?

-Look for a licensed and certified practitioner.
+Look for a licensed acupuncturist to ensure safety and efficacy.
+A licensed acupuncturist is trained and qualified to provide acupuncture treatments.
 Recommendations from friends or family can also be helpful.
 Always ensure that the acupuncturist uses sterile, single-use needles to ensure safety.

 Can acupuncture help with conditions other than pain?

 Absolutely!
-Acupuncture has been used to treat a variety of conditions, including insomnia, anxiety, digestive issues, and even infertility.
+Acupuncture treatment is a versatile approach that has been used to address a wide range of health conditions.
+Acupuncture treats issues such as insomnia, anxiety, digestive problems, and infertility, among many others.
 It’s always best to consult with a practitioner about your specific concerns.

 Is acupuncture covered by insurance?